-The food itself was uneven, but the owners most definitely had a handle on braised pork dishes, including a jiggling bone-in shank with bok choy, and even better, a dish that was called – to paraphrase – something like Shanghai Braised Pork in Old Alley.
-The dish featured shimmering squares of pork belly a la Shanghai’s “old alley” infused with a sweet and savory red sauce.
+The food itself at Shanghai No. 1 Seafood Village was fairly uneven during our lunch.
+The owners most definitely had a handle on braised pork dishes, including a jiggling bone-in shank with bok choy, and even better, a dish that was called – to paraphrase – something like Shanghai Braised Pork in Old Alley.
+The dish featured shimmering squares of pork belly in the spirit of Shanghai’s “old alley,” infused with a sweet and savory red sauce.
 The caramelized cubes joined hard-boiled eggs and knots of bean curd in what looked like an urn.
 Happily, the hog had a lot more life than the serving vessel.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.